On Direct Product and Quotient of Strongly Connected Automata: Introduction

 \section{Introduction}

 When considering the direct product of automata, one would intuitively think that the direct product of two strongly connected automata would be strongly connected.
-Fleck\cite 3 showed that for any non-trivial (more than one state) automata $A$ and $B$, if $A$ is homomorphic to $B$ (or vice versa) then $A \times B$ is not strongly connected.
+Fleck \cite{Fleck} showed that for any non-trivial (more than one state) automata $A$ and $B$, if $A$ is homomorphic to $B$ (or vice versa) then $A \times B$ is not strongly connected.
 This is because an automaton homomorphism is a transition preserving function.
-Any input string which sends a state $s$ to $s$ itself in $A$ must send every state $t$ to $t$ itself in $B$ if there is a homomorphism from $A$ to $B$.
-Therefore there is no transition between the states $(s,t_1)$ and $(s,t_2)$ in $A \times B$ when $t_1 \neq t_2$.
+Any input string which sends a state $s$ to $s$ itself in $A$ must send every state $t$ to $t$ itself in $B$ if there is a homomorphism from $A$ to $B$, therefore there is no transition between the states $(s,t_1)$ and $(s,t_2)$ in $A \times B$ when $t_1 \neq t_2$.
 Thus, if the direct product of two strongly connected automata is strongly connected then there is no homomorphism between them.

-When the transition monoid of an automaton is a group, we say the automaton is a permutation automaton.
+When the transition semigroup of an automaton is a group, we say the automaton is a permutation automaton.
 When an automaton has at least one reset input function, i.e. an input function which maps every state into a single fixed state, we say the automaton is a synchronizing (reset) automaton.
-Hong\cite 5 showed that the direct product of a permutation strongly connected automaton and a reset strongly connected automaton is strongly connected.
+Bavel et al.\cite{BavelPaper}(Theorem 7.5) showed that the direct product of a permutation strongly connected automaton and a reset strongly connected automaton is strongly connected.

-If a strongly connected automaton is decomposable, then the quotient automata obtained by decomposition must be strongly connected because of the canonical homomorphisms.
-If an automaton can be decomposed into two quotient automata, is it isomorphic to the direct product of its quotient automata?
+If a strongly connected automaton can be decomposed into two quotient automata by automata congruence relations, then the quotient automata obtained by decomposition must be strongly connected because of the canonical homomorphisms.
+In that case, is it isomorphic to the direct product of its quotient automata?
 Specifically, if a strongly connected automaton can be decomposed into a permutation strongly connected quotient automaton and a synchronizing strongly connected quotient automaton, is it isomorphic to the direct product of these two quotient automata?

+Masunaga et al. \cite{MasunagaPaper} (Corollary 5.6) showed that a strongly connected state-independent automaton is isomorphic to a direct product of a strongly connected state-independent permutation automaton and a strongly connected reset automaton.

-This paper answers the question: what is exactly the direct product of a permutation strongly connected automaton and a synchronizing strongly connected automaton?
+In this paper, we answer the question: what exactly is the direct product of a strongly connected permutation automaton (not necessarily state-independent) and a strongly connected synchronizing (reset) automaton?